 The Debug trait allows you to print instances of a type for debugging purposes, so you and other programmers using your type can inspect an instance at a particular point in a program’s execution.

 The Debug trait is required, for example, in the use of the assert_eq! macro.
-This macro prints the values of instances given as arguments if the equality assertion fails so programmers can see why the two instances weren’t equal.
+This macro prints the values of instances given as arguments if the equality assertion fails so that programmers can see why the two instances weren’t equal.

 PartialEq and Eq for Equality Comparisons